C2DH/ranketwo/_assignments/social-media-historians/07-twitterascasestudy.en.md

 <!-- section -->

-### 7.b How Twitter is defined | 10 mins
+### 7.b How Twitter was defined | 10 mins
  <!-- section-contents -->

 ![140](../../assets/images/social-media/140.png)

 Image credit: [The Lighthouse(@the_bercibot)](https://twitter.com/the_bercibot/status/1379647473640161280)

-Go to the [Twitter beginner’s guide](https://help.twitter.com/en/new-user-faq) and answer the following questions:
+Go to the archived version of [Twitter beginner’s guide](https://web.archive.org/web/20180103203839/https://help.twitter.com/en/new-user-faq) and answer the following questions:
 - What is a tweet?
 - What is the length (the number of characters) of a tweet at present?
 - Has it always been this length?